MichalOpoka/ecfr/cfr/title-24-Housing-Urban-Development/subtitle-A-Office-Secretary-Department-Housing-Urban-Development/part-5-General-HUD-Program-Requirements-Waivers/subpart-A-Generally-Definitions-Requirements-Waivers/section-5.100.md

 *Homeownership counseling* means housing counseling related to homeownership and residential mortgage loans when provided in connection with HUD's Housing Counseling Program, or required by or provided in connection with HUD Programs as defined in § 5.111.
 Homeownership counseling is housing counseling that covers the decision to purchase a home, the selection and purchase of a home, issues arising during or affecting the period of ownership of a home (including financing, refinancing, default, and foreclosure, and other financial decisions) and the sale or other disposition of a home.

-*Household,* for purposes of 24 CFR part 5, subpart I, and parts, 960, 966, 882, and 982, means the family and PHA-approved live-in aide.
+*Household,* for purposes of 24 CFR part 5, subpart I, and parts 960, 966, 882, and 982 of this title, means the family, foster children and adults, and PHA-approved live-in aide.

 *Housing counseling* is independent, expert advice customized to the need of the consumer to address the consumer's housing barriers and to help achieve their housing goals and must include the following processes: Intake; financial and housing affordability analysis; an action plan, except for reverse mortgage counseling; and a reasonable effort to have follow-up communication with the client when possible.
 The content and process of housing counseling must meet the standards outlined in 24 CFR part 214.
 Homeownership counseling and rental counseling are types of housing counseling.